savonet/book/video.md

   flash" effect (in pixels per seconds, set to `0` to disable),
 - `x` and `y`: the position of the text.

-This function uses one of the various implementation we provide.
-You should try them in order to reach what you want, they have various quality and functionalities, and unfortunately we have not found the silver bullet yet.
-The implementations are:
+This function uses one of the various basic implementations we provide.
+You should actually try those various implementations in order to reach what you
+want: they have various quality and functionalities, and unfortunately we have not found the silver bullet yet.
+Those implementations are

 - `video.add_text.native`: the native implementation.
 It always works and does not rely on any external library, but uses a hand-made, hard-coded, low-fi